bmlt-enabled/bmlt-root-server/README.md

 CHANGELIST
 ----------
 ***Version 2.15.4* ** *- TBD*
-- Added the new "Virtual Meeting Additional Info" field to the NAWS export.
+- Added the new "Virtual Meeting Additional Info" field to the root server and semantic API output.

 ***Version 2.15.3* ** *- June 27, 2020*
 - Added `services` and `recursive` parameters to `GetServiceBodies`, allowing service bodies to be filtered.